RAM types

 Also used in CPU buffers

-DIMM - Dual Inline Memory Module
+DIMM - Dual Inline Memory Module technologies

 EDO (D) RAM - Enhanced Data Out